 Different, not that different

 Air New Zealand and the telcos have different business models.
 They report figures in different ways.
-We’re not comparing apples with apples.
+We’re not comparing apples to apples.
 Yet the numbers are not totally out of sync.
 Air New Zealand Group had Earnings Before Finance Costs, Depreciation, Amortisation, Rental Expenses and Taxation of just over $1 billion.
 Spark reported an EBITDA of $936 million.
 Some of the 22 telcos paying the TDL are under water or, at best, borderline profitable.
 Telecommunications investors have every right to be grumpy.

 Things are worse for Chorus investors.
 They’ve been hit with a double whammy.
 The network provider’s share of the TDL is $11.5 million.
 That’s on top of the price cuts for copper services imposed the Commerce Commission.